cferdinandi/adventure/content/adventures/lacey-the-luck-dragon.md

+## In Media Res

+You tried to be quiet, but you didn't notice the loose golden chalice on the ground.
+It made _just_ enough noise when you kicked it to wake up the sleeping ogre.

+As he rubs the sleep from his eyes, he notices you and jumps up for the pile of smelly animal pelts he calls a bed.
+At least twice your height, his smelly, hot breath is overpowering as he yells,

+> What are you doing in me cave?

+Behind him, locked in a cage, is one of the baby dragons the Luck Dragon asked you to find and return.

+- One of you was reaching for a few of the ogre's coins when it woke up.
+Who?
+- One of you is behind the ogre, and they haven't noticed you yet.
+Which one of you?
+- Before you left, a rare animals dealer approached one of you and secretly offered you something in exchange for one of the baby dragons?
+Who, and what did they offer you?
+- The baby dragon is cute, but dangerous.
+What happens if you try to pick it up without wearing gloves?

 ## Locations, Events & Monsters

 {{<details summary="The Forest." blurb="Tall trees and tangles of vines provide ample places for baby dragons to get stuck." margin="">}}